 Have a Happy Thanksgiving everyone and I’ll see you in the kitchen soon,

 Crunchy.
 Oil Free.
 Dairy Free.
-Sweetened with just maple syrup—no other sugars.
+Sweetened with just date paste—no other sugars.
 You just found the best granola recipe ever with no added calories from oil.
 The secret (magic) ingredient is aquafaba, which is the liquid that’s in a can of garbanzo beans (chickpeas).
 Yep, you read that right-chickpea juice.

 I’ve seen a few recipes online that use aquafaba in baking.
 I made a vegan challah last year by whipping the aquafaba to replace the eggs and I also tried another oil free granola recipe that replaced the coconut oil with aquafaba.
 It really does work as a great substitute for oil or eggs, depending on how it’s used.